erogenousbeef-zz/BigReactors/Roadmap.md

 - Segregate radiation and heat leakage from fuel rods, so fuel rods cool off even when inactive
 - Add auto-emit, like MFR's machines, so BC pipes don't need power
+- Fix network communication.
+Only send network update packets when needed: clients with UI open.

 TODO - Alpha
 ------------